istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     {{< /text >}}

 {{< tip >}}
-Use _istioctl authn tls-check_ to show the mTLS configuration of all connections from one pod:
+Use the following command to show the mutual TLS configuration of all connections from one pod:

 {{< text bash >}}
 $ istioctl authn tls-check \<YOUR\_POD\> -n \<YOUR\_NAMESPACE\>